DanCCroft/LSC-Serial-Parser/README.md

   match your instrument's exact output using xxd on a captured file
 - Wrong user permissions: Ensure service runs as the same user that owns the output directories
+- In rare cases, multiple runs (e.g., SNC followed by SAMPLE) may be captured into a single file if a previous capture is not fully processed before new activity begins.
+This condition can be detected and corrected during analysis.

 ## License